 The SDSTA's long-term cooperative agreement with Homestake Mining Company of California continues.
 The SDSTA agrees to combine Homestake's wastewater from Grizzly Gulch with the mine wastewater, as well as treat, and discharge the water.
 For the first year of this agreement, Homestake agreed to pay the SDSTA an amount ranging from \$.58 to \$.84 per 1000 gallons based on average total gallons treated per minute per month.
-Revenue from this agreement for the past two years was \$123,902 and \$205,127, respectively.
-Revenue was lower this last year due to the number of gallons treated being lower.
+Revenue from this agreement for fiscal years 2024 and 2023 were \$225,078 and \$123,902, respectively.
+Revenue was higher this last year due continued operation of the deep well pump.
 The terms of the agreement were amended in September 2020 adjusting the price per 1000 gallons to \$.75 and extending this price and the contract to September 30, 2030.
-Estimated revenues for the upcoming year are at \$240,000.
+Estimated revenues for the fiscal year 2025 are at \$240,000.